logichub/brande-help-center/section-8-dashboard/navigate-settings.md

 - Created date
 - **Revoke** button to deactivate the key

-Use API keys to authenticate third-party integrations (Zapier, webhooks, etc.).
+Use API keys to authenticate third-party integrations such as Zapier and Make.

-[NEEDS REVIEW: whether Zapier has a dedicated integration or if it uses API keys]
+There is no dedicated Zapier integration in Brande.ai — Zapier and Make consume the keys you create here.
+The settings sidebar surfaces a Zapier link labelled **Unlock/Connect 8000+ Brande.ai Integrations with Zapier!** that points at the public Brande.ai Zapier app.

 ## Checklist Templates